Is Conflict A Really Negative Phenomenon?

 Violence should not be equated with aggressiveness either.
 In the definition of the frustration model proposed by Dollard, Doob, Miller and Sears in 1939, it was indicated that aggressiveness is an impulsive behavior in which the consequences of such action are not considered.
 This statement is complemented by that of Auran (2003) who adds that aggressiveness is a defense mechanism to reaffirm the survival instinct.

-Therefore, It also has a positive adaptation component, being another natural phenomenon.
+Therefore, It also has a positive adaptation component , being another natural phenomenon.
 When we do not know how to properly channel this aggressiveness, that is when it turns into violence and that is when it becomes problematic.
 Finally, a distinction must be made between aggressiveness, a disposition or tendency, and aggression, which becomes the specific act through which aggressiveness is expressed.

-You may be interested: The 4 Characteristics of Conspiracy Theories
+You may be interested: Socialization Battery

 Therefore, the key point behind the definitions presented lies in understanding that conflict and aggressiveness, natural and adaptive elements, should not lead to aggression or the exercise of violence, both principles learned and therefore avoidable.